- Religion and Philosophy»

 3. Then he must be willing.

-So you can see there were, at least, two issues at stake.
-First, there was the land Naomi wanted as well as the taking of Ruth as his wife.
-It seems the man is willing to give Naomi back the land but, for whatever reason, is not able to take on Ruth.
+Two issues at remained.
+First, there was the land Naomi wanted as well as the taking of Ruth as a wife.
+It seems the nearer kinsman was willing to give Naomi back the land, but, for whatever reason, was not able to take on the younger Ruth.

-This, of course, clears the way for Boaz to perform the role as the goel.
-There is a strange passage of a shoe that needs explanation.
-If the nearer kinsman declined to assume the responsibility of taking on a wife, he would then have to give up his shoes and be humiliated by being spit upon.
+This, of course, clears the way for Boaz to perform the role of the goel.
+There is a strange passage about a shoe that needs explanation.
+If the nearer kinsman declined to assume the responsibility of taking on a wife, he would then have to give up a shoe and be humiliated by being spit upon.

 So in declining, he did what they had been told to do by tradition in yielding his shoe to Boaz.
 So this footwear became a symbol of disgrace to the one, but to Boaz a marriage license.

 In review, Boaz, an extremely wealthy Jew, takes a Gentile wife.
-You many recall his mother was Rehab, the harlot of Jericho.
-(Joshua 6.25; Matthew 1.5) From Matthew, we see that both Rehab and Ruth are in Christs’ genealogy.
-(Matthew 1.5) Is not the Word of God interesting?
+You may recall Boaz mother was Rehab, the harlot of Jericho. (see Joshua 6.25; Matthew 1.5) From Matthew, we see that both Rehab and Ruth are in Christs’ genealogy. (re.
+Matthew 1.5) Is not the Word of God interesting and fun to learn?

 Let us take a more Definitive Inspection

-This love story ends with Boaz purchasing his Gentile bride.
-(Ruth 4.10) If one studies the Word of God, it is known that Jesus Christ bought us long ago.
-That through his blood spilled on a wooden cross He made birred in the ground He created, about two thousand years ago.
+This love story ends with Boaz purchasing his Gentile bride. (see Ruth 4.10) If one studies the Word of God, it is known that Jesus Christ bought us long ago.
+It was through his blood spilled on a wooden cross He made some two thousand years ago He covers us.

 Grand Falls Gorge